hussainu5/ML-QuAM/README.md

 ## Program Features Guide

 ### Dataset Inputs
+The program allows for the uploading of two datasets, a lebelled training dataset and an unlabelled query dataset (optional).
+If a query dataset is loaded, inference will use that dataset.
+Otherwise it'll use the training dataset.

+The datasets are uploaded by pressing 'Browse' which allows the user to upload the file after which they must Load the dataset.

 ### Custom Parameter Configuration

 ### Model Training
+Based on the parameters and the model selected, the model will be trained after pressing the 'Train Model' button'

 ### Inference
+The user can enter a customer row index and generate an inference result (classification: predicted probability of delinquency for the customer; regression: predicted latency of repayment in months for the customer).

+For classification, there is a special feature through the 'Locate All Predicted Delinquencies' button, which prints all the customers that are classed as delinquent (predicted to default with a probability >= 0.5).
+It displays the indexes of all thsee customers as well as their  respective probabilities of delinquency.

+### Output Log
+Displays the program's outputs to the user as text within the output log so they can track it.

 ## Example Test Files